psnukal/Flora-Photo-Beam/README.md

 Sunlight is detected and reflected onto the plant continuously, by rotating the reflector at specific angles.The reflector will rotate in a certain range of angle and depending on the intensity of the sunlight, it will stop rotating at that angle and it will reflect the sunlight towards the plant.

-Temperature and humidity are checked, for optimal growth of the plant.
+Temperature and humidity are checked, for optimal growth of the plant and displays it on the LCD screen.

 Main Components used:
 LDR (Light Dependent Resistor) – detects sunlight